Monemvasia: Post-Independence

-In the statistical description of Monemvasia in 1828, it was home to 659 inhabitants, while most of the houses were destroyed.
+According to the 1828 Census, Monemvasia was home to just 659 inhabitants, with most of the houses having been destroyed in the war.
 Konstantinos Kanaris was appointed as the new guardian of Monemvasia.
 Among the issues he faced were guarding the fortress and repairing the buildings, as they were not in sufficient shape to house necessary public services.
 For this reason the engineers Fotis Kesoglou and Theodoros Vallianos arrived in the town.
 At the same time, an effort was made to operate a school, which was housed in the church of Agios Nikolaos.
 Despite difficulties in financing it, it remained in operation in 1937.
 Ecclesiastically, Monemvasia remained the seat of the metropolis of Monemvasia, but after the death of Metropolitan Chrysantho Pagonis, the seat remained unoccupied and Gerasimos Pagonis was appointed as vicar.

 Monemvasia continued to be in a dire situation for many more years, but it remained the largest village in the region and during the administrative reorganization of 1833.
 Monemvasia continued to be the seat of the province, which was renamed from the province of Monemvasia to the province of Epidaurus Limiras.
 Monemvasia remained the seat of the province until 1864, when the seat was transferred to Molaoi, but it remained the seat of a municipality, until its abolition in 1913.
 At the beginning of the 20th century, it was the seat of a court of justice, customs office, telegraph office, police, and school authority.
 According to the censuses, there was a population decline until the 1970s.
 The community's population trend according to the censuses is as follows: 1920: 483, 1928: 638, 1940: 638, 1951: 522, 1961: 487, 1971: 445.
 Generally, the inhabitants of Monemvasia either immigrated to Athens or moved to Gefyra, opposite Monemvasia.
 In the 1951 census, of the community's 522 residents, 261 lived in Gefyra, 178 in the old town, and 83 in Agia Kyriaki.
 The population of the old town continued to decline, and in 1971 only 32 residents lived in it.
 Monemvasia continued to rely on cisterns for its water supply until 1964 and electricity arrived in 1972.
 Trade was carried out by coastal shipping, where products were transported to the nearest major port, Piraeus.